 A club visitor is a Cardholder that is not a member of the club; there are no fees payable to RCSC by the club for club visitors.
 A club guest is a non-Cardholder.
 The club will pay RCSC or effect RCSC to be paid [Host Punch Card or Guest Pass] the daily guest fee per club guest per day unless the club has an approved reciprocity agreement (FORMS BP:12-9(a) and BP:12-9) with an outside club.
 Clubs are responsible for the behavior of their guests and shall be held responsible for any damage to RCSC Facilities.
 Anyone displaying inappropriate behavior may be asked to leave.

 Neither club visitors nor club guests shall displace club members.
 Only Cardholders are eligible for club membership.
 Both club visitors and club guests shall be required to meet minimum skill levels as defined in club rules and regulations prior to participation in any club.
 Club rules and regulations must stipulate the restrictions for all club visitors and guests which must be adhered to without exception.

 All club guests that have not had a Host Punch Card accepted and punched or presented a Guest Pass with picture ID must be recorded on the guest attendance register (FORM BP:12-4), refer to Section 7 – Club Guest Attendance of this policy for more information.

 - INJURIES & INCIDENTS

-If an incident (sickness, loss of consciousness, etc.) or injury (slip, fall, etc.) occurs during club use of RCSC Facilities, first response is to call 911, second response is to notify RCSC personnel, preferably the Area Supervisor or Center’s Lead Custodian, and once the inflicted individual has been safely responded to, an Incident Report Form must be completed and filed by those witnessing the incident.
+If an incident (sickness, loss of consciousness, etc.) or injury (slip, fall, etc.) occurs during club use of RCSC Facilities, first response is to call 911, second response is to notify RCSC personnel, preferably the Area Custodian Supervisor or Center’s Custodian Foreman, and once the afflicted individual has been safely responded to, an Incident Report Form must be completed and filed by those witnessing the incident.